-RC samples obtained during GBR's ongoing drill program are collected directly from the cyclone into a 5gallon bucket on 5-foot sample intervals.
+RC samples obtained during GBR's Phase I drill program were collected directly from the cyclone into a 5gallon bucket on 5-foot sample intervals.
 The contents of the bucket are run through a 3-tier, Gilson-style splitter, and one half of the resulting split is further reduced using a single-tier, Johnson-style splitter.
 One half of the final split is placed in a pre-labelled, cloth sample bag for delivery to the lab, and the remaining split is retained in a labelled, plastic bag on-site pending laboratory results.

-Laboratory samples are placed in large rice sacks and transported from the drill site to Kingman by GBR staff roughly every 4 days.
-From Kingman, the samples are shipped via commercial shipping service (FedEx) to American Assay Laboratories in Reno.
-HRC understands that GBR intends to transport retained samples to a secure storage facility (yet to be established) in Kingman following the completion of the drilling program.
+Laboratory samples were placed in large rice sacks and transported from the drill site to Kingman by GBR staff roughly every 4 days.
+From Kingman, the samples were shipped via commercial shipping service (FedEx) to American Assay Laboratories, an independent, ISO-certified laboratory (ISO-17025) located in Reno.
+Retained samples were transported to a secure storage facility in Kingman upon completion of the drilling program.
 On-site sample security is ensured by the 24-hour presence of a GBR geologist (either Mr. Heron or contract staff) during all drilling operations.

 QA/QC samples include low, medium, and high-grade certified reference material (standards), field duplicate samples, and blank samples.
 Certified reference material is acquired from Legends Mining Supply in Sparks, Nevada, and consists of CRM Oxide standards at grades of 2.58, 0.778, and 0.154 ppm Au.
 Blank material consists of commercially available (Home Depot) decorative marble aggregate.
 QA/QC samples are inserted into the sample stream at a rate of 1 each (standard, duplicate, and blank) for every 20 RC samples.
-The samples are submitted to the laboratory for assay by fire with an ICP finish.
+The samples are submitted to American Assay Laboratories, where the samples are prepared using AAL code PV03 procedure (pulverize 0.3 kg split to 85% passing 75 micron) and fire-assayed for gold using AAL code FA-PB30-ICP procedure (30 gm fire with ICP-OES finish).